Code of Conduct International Student Higher Education

 Short-term programmes at higher education level – not meaning preparatory education or a premaster – may also be offered to international students, as long as it is made up of modules that are part of accredited programmes that the same institution offers.

-As defined in Section 1, preparatory education with a maximum duration of one year may also be offered to the international student.
+Preparatory education as defined in Section 1, initially with a duration of one year, may also be offered to the international student.
 The precondition is that preparatory education or a premaster is needed to fill deficiencies so the student can be admitted to an accredited Bachelor’s or Master’s degree programme.
-Educational institutions are not allowed to offer preparatory education in combination with a degree programme with a fixed quota.
+Education institutions are not allowed to offer preparatory education in combination with a degree programme with a fixed quota.

 6.3

-The educational institution will ensure that teachers have a sufficient command of the language of instruction.
+The education institution will ensure that its teachers have a sufficient command of the language of instruction.

 6.4